We hate dating apps.

 Choose a Hotspot.

-Planning a night out?
+Heading out for a night on the town?
 Check the Hotspot map to see where single people are hanging out now.
-Choose between the “Hottest” (our recommendations) or “Closest”.
+Browse the “Hottest” (our recommendations) or “Closest”.
 It’s the answer to that age-old question, “Where should we go out tonight?”

 Once you arrive, check-in to join the Hotspot.
 We’ll give you some stats about who’s there.
 Oh – don’t forget to invite your friends!
 This isn’t a date, it’s just a night out meeting new people.